 From there John and I wandered across the landscape marveling at the vastness of the landscape – especially as we ended up having the place to ourselves.

-The Great Sand Hills have a long history of ranching dating back to the late 1800’s.
-Right now 60 grazing operations operate in the Sandhills.
+The Great Sand Hills in Saskatchewan have a long history of ranching dating back to the late 1800’s.
+Right now 60 grazing operations operate in the Great Sand Hills.
 Natural gas wells are also in the area and according to signs in the parking lot, hunting occurs at times as well.

 The Great Sand Hills are a nature hot spot

-But in the area of the actual dunes accessible from the parking lot, you wouldn’t be aware of any of those activities.
+In the area of the actual sand dunes, accessible from the parking lot, you wouldn’t be aware of any of the ranching and grazing activities.
 Instead, you can look for more than 150 species of birds that have been sighted (we saw one – a lonely wren) or the 20 types of mammals.

 We did see loads of pronghorn antelope but none of the mule deer who live here.
 Unfortunately we also missed the Ord’s kangaroo rat – a nocturnal animal that requires sand dune habitat to nest.